solislemuslab/network-simulation-study/toy/readme.md

 ## Data organization

 HCTC offer many alternatives to parallelize processes in this example we explore the option “One job per directory”, that allow to organize job files into separate directories where each job file directory must to have the same name plus a correlative subindex number that start in zero.
-In this example we name the directories as julia_snaq0, julia_snaq1, …
+In this example we name the directories as chtc0, chtc1, …

-In each directories we must to put the inputs whit the same name, in this example we have the following inputs per job:
+In each directory we must to put all the files needed to run the project (programs, libraries and data), and each file have to have the same name in each directory, so to facilitate data management, we put all the data into compress file namely files.tar.gz.
+To do that we have use **level_2/pipeline/prepare_for_chtc_short.sh** that use the results of **level_2/pipeline/generate_datasets.R** that save the results in **level_2/data**.
+Finaly to get the data, the script decompress files.tar.gz (toy4.sh).
+The structure of the file is the next one:

+- **files.tar.gz:** Compressed file with all the data needed:
-- **tableCF.csv:** for the concordance factors.
+  - **.csv:** File with the concordance factors
-- **raxmltrees.tre.txt:** for the gene tree and consensus tree.
+  - **.tre:** File with the consensus tree.
+  - **.extnewick:** Original network
+  - **gt_seed:** Randod seed generated with generate_datasets.R
 - **julia-1.6.3-linux-x86_64.tar.gz:** julia porgram.
 - **pro.tar.gz:** julia packages project.
 - **network_estimation.jl:** julia script.